Entrance sign of a community garden in Fitzrovia with compost bins Recycling and Sustainability for Gardening Fitzrovia

 Gardening Fitzrovia is committed to creating an eco-friendly waste disposal area and a thriving sustainable rubbish gardening area that supports greener streets and healthier soils.
 Our approach blends local borough waste strategies with on-the-ground action: clear waste separation, reuse and redistribution, low-carbon collection, and community-led composting.
 This page outlines our targets, partnerships, and the practical systems that keep gardening waste out of landfill.

-Volunteers sorting garden waste into labelled recycling containers We have set a bold recycling percentage target for garden and mixed organic materials: a 65% diversion rate from general waste to recycling and composting across our community operations by 2028.
+A woman with blonde hair, wearing a blue checkered shirt and gardening gloves, is tending to a shrub in a garden setting during daylight hours.
+The garden features a neatly maintained lawn in the foreground, with a variety of plants, shrubs, and flowering bushes.
+In the background, there is a paved patio area with paving stones and a modern exterior building partially visible through the greenery.
+The scene is well-lit with natural sunlight, indicating good weather conditions, and conveys a sense of active outdoor gardening and landscape maintenance typical of residential gardens in Fitzrovia or nearby locations.
+This environment reflects professional gardening practices focused on plant care and sustainable garden management as part of gardening services offered by Gardening Fitzrovia.
+We have set a bold recycling percentage target for garden and mixed organic materials: a 65% diversion rate from general waste to recycling and composting across our community operations by 2028.
 This target aligns with local borough ambitions and reflects what is achievable when residents, landlords and businesses all participate in an eco-friendly waste disposal area and a properly managed sustainable rubbish gardening area.
 The target covers green waste, food scraps generated by community events, plant pots and recyclable containers.

 Local transfer stations and borough separation systems